BLACKROCK MOUNTAIN HIKE

 TRAIL LENGTH, GRADE AND CONDITIONS

 To Blackrock Mountain, it is a 4.6 mile round trip from the parking area at the Browning Knob Overlook.
-Allow at least 3 to 4 hours with stops for views, plant and wildflower identification and appreciation of large rock formations.
+Allow at least 4-5 hours.
 This part of the walk will take you through at least 550 feet of elevation changes in each direction (total of 1100 feet).
 It can be classified as moderate to severe in spots.
 Watch your step!

 You begin this walk with a short uphill through a Spruce Fir Forest.
 In .2 miles, you will get your first view of Yellowface Mountain.
 In a few minutes, you will begin a short ascent of Yellowface.
 There is a steep rock slope but it is not long.
 The slope can be slippery when wet, so watch your step.
 In a short while, you will come to an open meadow.
 If you look back from here, you can see Waterrock Knob, Browning Knob and Lyn Lowry.
 When you get to the next meadow, your view can easily extend eastward out into the Nantahala National Forest and the Snowbird Mountains.
 You are now at the ridge of Yellowface Mountain.